 Frequency of cystic fibrosis

-Cystic fibrosis is the most common genetically-inherited life-shortening chronic illness affecting young Australians today.
-A baby is born with cystic fibrosis every four days.
+CF is the most common life limiting genetic disorder affecting Australians today for which currently there is no cure.
+A baby is born with CF every four days.

 - a one-in-four chance that the child will have CF

-- a two-in-four chance that the child will not have CF, but will carry the gene
+- a two-in-four chance that the child will not have CF, but will carry a single copy of the gene change (they will be a carrier of the CF gene change)

-- a one-in-four chance that the child will not have CF and will not be a carrier.
+- a one-in-four chance that the child will not have CF and will not carry the gene change.

-One in every 2,500 births produces a child with CF. Approximately 3,000 people in Australia have CF.
+One in every 2,500 births produces a child who has CF. Approximately 3,500 people in Australia have CF.

 Diagnosis of cystic fibrosis

-In Australia, all babies are screened at birth for CF through the newborn screening test.
+In Australia, most babies are screened at birth for CF through the newborn screening test.
 This involves collection of a blood sample through a heel prick test immediately after birth.
-If the results of the screening test reveal very high levels of a substance called immunoreactive trypsin (IRT), CF is suspected and the DNA in the blood is then analysed for the most common mutations causing CF.
+If the results of the screening test reveal very high levels of a substance called immunoreactive trypsin (IRT), CF is suspected and the DNA in the blood is then analysed for the most common gene changes that cause CF.

 A sweat test may be done to measure the amount of salt (sodium chloride) in the sweat and confirm the diagnosis.